Bumstriker112/UW-Madison-Stats-Club-Data-Challenge-Falll-2025/README.md

 However:
 - If AI is used, your team must still be able to **explain, justify, and defend** all decisions made in your analysis.
 - Failure to demonstrate understanding of your own work because of overreliance on AI will be considered a **serious penalty**.
 It will heavily impact the quality assessment of your project.

 ---
+### Use of API Tools

+Participants are permitted to use external APIs (e.g., Hugging Face or similar platforms) to access machine learning models, provided that these models are general-purpose and not already specifically trained or fine-tuned on the challenge dataset.
+This policy aligns with standard research and industry practices, ensuring participants can leverage established tools without “reinventing the wheel,” while maintaining fairness and originality in the development of solutions.

+---
 ### External Research and Data